Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 “We started with eight workers, and then we brought engineers from Turkey, Italy, South Korea, and Australia to help train them.”

-Mr Gulabi said 125 people, including five expatriates, were currently working in the factory.
-He said more than 70 per cent of the factory workers are from Akwa Ibom, while 10 per cent is from outside the state.
+Mr Gulabi said 125 people, including five expatriates, currently work at the factory.
+He said more than 70 per cent of the staff are from Akwa Ibom, while 10 per cent came from outside the state.

 Ms Gregory told PREMIUM TIMES she was “fine and proud” to work in the factory which she said was their own “ExxonMobil”.